 Finally – It has been eight years since I moved in to this house.
-I did read the HOA regulations at closing but I did not get the impressions I could not put up an inconspicuous antenna.
+I did read the HOA regulations at closing but I did not get the impression I could not put up an inconspicuous antenna.
 The brief regulations given to me at closing describes antenna placement for television reception.
 But it did not state that only TV antennas were allowed.
 After I obtained my General Class license in 2015, I was warned not to install an antenna of any sort including a stealth antenna.
 I then went on line and read the unabridged Beckett Ridge HOA CC&R Documents.
 To my dismay, I read about the restrictions on all non-OTA broadcast antennas which include ham radio antennas.
 Note.
 These regulations also specify the size and placement of OTA/satellite/mobile antennas.

 In the 80s, I lived in two designated historic districts in Dayton Ohio and I didn’t encounter any difficulties in getting approval to erecting an antenna.
 The only restrictions were the visible placement of antennas.
 I presumed, wrongfully so, that the same was true for the community of Beckett Ridge in West Chester, Ohio in which I now live.

 PRB-1 has been in the works since before Y2K.
 Since then a number of bills have been drafted to enable people living in HOAs to do ham radio.
 However, this proposal has existed for 18 years and the likelihood of this becoming a reality is – well it most likely won’t.